The Sylvans: How Sylvan debates generate wisdom from wide audience participation

 A distinctive feature of the Sylvans is their practice of integrating audience participation into its debates.
 Unlike some debating societies that rely mainly on a small number of experienced, pre-prepared speakers, the Sylvans devote around two-thirds of each session to contributions from attendees.
 This format is intended to broaden the range of perspectives, sharpen arguments and allow for collective reflection.

-The dinner debate from 2025 referenced above, entitled Living in 2125, illustrates this model.The debate entitled Living in 2125 illustrates this model.
+The dinner debate from 2025 referenced above, entitled Living in 2125 illustrates this model.

 The motion asked whether participants would prefer life in the year 2125 to that of 2025, exploring scenarios of advanced artificial intelligence, robotics (including "sex bots"!), algorithmic relationships, biometric health monitoring and highly automated societies.

-The opening speakers presented contrasting positions: proponents described a future of peace, convenience and technological progress, while opponents warned of excessive control, diminished human spontaneity and the potential sterility of a fully automated existence.
+The opening speakers presented contrasting positions: the proposer described a future of peace, convenience and technological progress, while the opposer warned of excessive control, diminished human spontaneity and the potential sterility of a fully automated existence.

 Following these speeches, the majority of contributions came from the audience.
 Members questioned assumptions about the desirability of artificial companions, the ethics of outsourcing intimacy to machines and the economic consequences of extreme automation.
 These interventions expanded the scope of the discussion beyond the initial binary of utopia versus dystopia.
 Audience contributions also moderated some of the more extreme claims, producing a more nuanced collective assessment.

 The debate concluded with a vote in which the motion did not carry, indicating a preference for remaining in 2025 rather than embracing the imagined world of 2125.

 Commentators within the club have described this outcome as a classic example of the impact of a Sylvan debate: wisdom emerges through the interplay of multiple voices, rather than through the victory of a single argument.